State Planning for Reliability and Affordability Act

 Bill Summary

-**Diagnosis:** This bill is a classic case of "Regulatory Capture Syndrome," where special interest groups have infected the legislative process to serve their own interests, masquerading as a concern for public welfare.
+**Diagnosis:** This bill is a textbook case of "Regulatory Capture Syndrome," where special interest groups hijack the policymaking process to serve their own interests.

 **Symptoms:**